This welcome pack contains essential information to help you prepare for your trip to South Africa.

 You can get this via www.gov.uk, currently for 21.50 GBP.

-Once in possession of your DBS, we kindly ask you to send a copy to your mentor at The Power of Sport.
+Once in possession of your DBS, we kindly ask you to send a copy to your mentor at The Power of Sports.
 This allows us to ensure that all our team members meet the required standards and contribute to a safe and positive experience for the young people we work with.
 The DBS is of particular importance to us, given the nature of our work with vulnerable youth in disadvantaged neighbourhoods abroad.

 Photocopies